First Citizens sues HSBC for stealing Silicon Valley Bank staff, secrets

 “Sabow metaphorically called this scheme ‘Project Colony’,” according to the complaint.

 The lawsuit, based on breach of contract and civil conspiracy claims, said First Citizens also considered the SVB group identified by Mr Sabow to be key leaders, anticipating that the group would be part of an acquisition transition team.
-HSBC leadership agreed to help orchestrate Mr Sabow’s plan because he said it stood to profit well over US$1 billion (S$1.35 billion) within the next five years, according to the complaint.
+HSBC leadership agreed to help orchestrate Mr Sabow’s plan because he said it stood to profit by well over US$1 billion (S$1.35 billion) within the next five years, according to the complaint.